arpine2004/Homework/HW3/README.md

 jupyter notebook

-Then open your .ipynb file in the browser.
+Then open the Survival_Analysis.ipynb file in the browser.

 ### 6. Deactivate (when done)